4tkbytes/dropbear/README.md

 # dropbear

 dropbear is a game engine used to create games.
 It's made in rust.
-It's name is a double entendre, with it being the nickname of koalas but also fits in nicely with the theme of rust utilising "drops".
+It's name is a double entendre, with it being the nickname of koalas but also fits in nicely with the theme of rust utilising memory management with "drops".

 If you might have not realised, all the crates/projects names are after Australian flora and fauna.

 ## Related projects

-- [eucalyptus](https://github.com/4tkbytes/dropbear/tree/main/eucalyptus) is the visual editor used to create games visually, taking inspiration from Unity and other engines.
+- [eucalyptus](https://github.com/4tkbytes/dropbear/tree/main/eucalyptus) is the visual editor used to create games visually, taking inspiration from Unity, Roblox Studio and other engines.
-- [redback](https://github.com/4tkbytes/dropbear/tree/main/redback) is the runtime used to load .eupak files and run the games loaded on them.
+- [redback](https://github.com/4tkbytes/redback-runtime) is the runtime used to load .eupak files and run the games loaded on them.

 ## Build

 To build, ensure build requirements, clone the repository, then build it.
 It will build in debug mode, and use a lot of packages, so if your CPU is not fast enough for building you should brew a cup of coffee during the build time.

 With Unix systems (macOS not tested), you will have to download a couple dependencies if building locally:

 <!-- If you have a macOS system, please create a PR and add your own implementation.
 I know you need to use brew, but I don't know what dependencies to install.  -->

 ```bash